CNAG-Biomedical-Informatics/pheno-ranker/docs/faq.md

     The approach here is to transition from **array** properties to **objects**.
 By default, `Pheno-Ranker` handles this transition up to 1D.
 However, for more intricate scenarios, we recommend some preprocessing steps.

     The property [genomicInterpretation](https://phenopacket-schema.readthedocs.io/en/latest/genomic-interpretation.html) presents some peculiarities for several reasons.
-It can have multiple nested levels or arrays, and each element requires the `"id"` property (`subject_or_biosample_id`).
-This implies that users might be interested in the variants, but since `subject_or_biosample_id` will be in the flattened key, it will never match another patient.
+It can have multiple nested levels or arrays, the key `"id"` may refer to a given patient, plus the key `subjectOrBiosampleId` referes to the same patient too!.
+This implies that users might be interested in the variants, but since patient ids will be in the flattened key, it will never match another patient.
 To address this, we'll transform our `PXF` data using `Python`:

     Imagine you have an JSON file named `data.json`, like this one:
     ```json